Skip to main content

 Escudella

-The national dish of Andorra - a hearty winter soup made with pork, beef, seasonal vegetables, rice, and legumes.
-Traditionally served in two parts: first the broth with pasta, then the meat and vegetables.
-Especially popular during Sant Antoni festivities in January.
+Andorra's national dish, a thick winter soup of pork, beef, seasonal vegetables, rice, and legumes.
+It usually arrives in two courses: the broth with pasta first, then the meat and vegetables.
+You'll see it everywhere during the Sant Antoni celebrations in January.

 Trinxat